weterynarzfred/page_4/README.md

 - add numbering to options
 - add a slider to choose the ratio between choices
-- add an alternative way to display selection choices
 - add currency summary to menu
 - save and load from sessionStorage and json file
 - add a restart button